 Plattekill Mountain snagged bragging rights as the first ski area to spin lifts in New York this season.
-With six inches of snow on Thursday and over a foot on Saturday night, Laszlo Vajtay, Plattekill’s CEO, made the call late Saturday night.
+With six inches of snow on Thursday and over a foot on Saturday, Laszlo Vajtay, Plattekill’s CEO, made the call later that night.

 While the decision caught some by surprise, Laszlo had indicated as early as Friday afternoon that if the second storm delivered over a foot, he would open for business.

 ML and I had been discussing the possibility of skinning the mountain for turns since Thursday.
 And while we liked the idea of Plattekill being the first ski area in the state to open, we were selfishly hoping to have the hill to ourselves.